Skip to main content

 1. Create a CodeAnt Token

-In CodeAnt AI, go to Settings → API tokens, click Create token, and copy the generated token (it starts withcdt_ and is shown only once).
+In CodeAnt AI, open the user menu (click your email at the bottom-left) and select API Tokens, click Create token, and copy the generated token (it starts with cdt_ and is shown only once).
 See API Tokens for the full walkthrough.
-This single token authenticates the upload — you don’t need a GitHub personal access token.
+This single token authenticates the upload - you don’t need a GitHub personal access token.

 2. Generate Coverage Report

 First, ensure your test suite generates a coverage report.
-Here are examples for common languages: Python (pytest)3.
-Add Secrets
+Here are examples for common languages: Python (pytest)

 4. Configure Workflow